Calumma andringitraense

 Calumma andringitraense is a species of chameleon endemic to Madagascar.
 It was originally considered a subspecies of Calumma gastrotaenia, the Perinet chameleon.

 Distribution and habitat

-Calumma andringitraense has a geographic range of only 1,220 square kilometers (471 square miles) in southwestern Madagascar.
+Calumma andringitraense has a geographic range of only 1,220 square kilometers (471 square miles) in southeastern Madagascar.
 It is known to inhabit Andohahela National Park, Andringitra National Park, and Kalambatritra Reserve; this fragmented distribution may be a result of the species' narrow preferences of habitat.
 For the most part, it is restricted to intact, relatively high-altitude humid forests.

 Conservation and threats

 Due to its small and fragmented range and ongoing habitat loss, Calumma andringitraense is listed as endangered by the International Union for Conservation of Nature.
 Perhaps as a result of its limited population and other factors, illegal trade in it is virtually nonexistent.
 The population of the species is decreasing.